axoflow/axosyslog-core-docs/content/chapter-concepts/concepts-modes-of-operation/concepts-relay-mode/_index.md

 ![Processing logs in relay mode](/images/figures/fig-relay_mode01.png)

-In relay mode, {{% param "product.ose" %}} receives logs through the network from {{% param "product.ose" %}} clients and forwards them to the central {{% param "product.ose" %}} server using a network connection.
-Relays also log the messages from the relay host into a local file, or forward these messages to the central {{% param "product.ose" %}} server.
+In relay mode, {{% param "product.abbrev" %}} receives logs through the network from {{% param "product.abbrev" %}} clients and forwards them to the central {{% param "product.abbrev" %}} server using a network connection.
+Relays also log the messages from the relay host into a local file, or forward these messages to the central {{% param "product.abbrev" %}} server.

 {{% include-headless "chunk/relay-mode-uses.md" %}}